 Young boy with tautog.
 Photo credit: Paul Caruso, MA DMF.

 Tautog are slow growing and can live 35 to 40 years.
-Males and females are sexually mature at three to four years of age, but studies have shown that larger females produce significantly more (and potentially higher quality) eggs than smaller females.
+Males and females are sexually mature at three to four years, but studies have shown larger females produce significantly more (and potentially higher quality) eggs than smaller females.

-Tautog are distributed along the Northeast Atlantic coast, from Nova Scotia to Georgia, with the greatest abundances occurring in the U.S. between Cape Cod, Massachusetts, and Chesapeake Bay.
+Tautog are distributed along the Northeast Atlantic coast, from Nova Scotia to Georgia, with the greatest abundnaces occurring in the U/S. between Cape Cod, Massachusetts and Chesapeake Bay.
 North of Cape Cod, the species generally remains close to shore in waters less than 60 feet.
-South of Cape Cod, they inhabit waters 40 miles offshore at depths up to 120 feet.
-During spring, as water temperatures approach 48° F, tautog migrate inshore to spawn in estuaries and nearshore marine waters.
-They may remain inshore throughout the summer, then move to deeper (80- 150 feet) offshore wintering areas as fall approaches and water temperatures drop below 52° F. Toward the southern end of their range, some adults may remain offshore throughout the year.
+South of Cape Cod, they inhabit waters 40 miles offshore at depths of up to 120 feet.
+During spring, as water temperatures approach 48o F, tautog migrate inshore to spawn in estuaries and nearshore marinewaters.
+They remain inshore throughout the summer, then move to deeper (80 - 150 feet) offshore wintering areas as fall approaches and water temperatures drop below 52o F. Toward the southern end of their range, some adults may remain offshore throughout the year.

 Throughout their life, tautog aggregate around structured habitats.
-Shallow, vegetated estuaries and inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
-North of Long Island, tautog are generally found around rocks and boulders.
-Toward the southern end of its range, tautog often inhabit wrecks, jetties, natural and artificial reefs, and shellfish beds.
+Shallow, vegetated estauaries and inshore areas serve as juvenile nurseries, while larger juveniles cohabitate with adults in deeper offshore waters.
+North of long island, tautog are generally found around rocks and boulders.
+Toward the southern end of their range, tautog ofetn inhabit wrecjs, jetties, natiral and artificial reefs, and shellfish beds.
 They are also found near the mouths of estuaries and other inlets.
-Adults stay close to their preferred home site and, although they may move away during the day to feed, they return to the same general location at night where they become dormant and may actually sleep.
+Adults stay close to their preferred home site and, although they may move away during the day to feed, they return to the same general ocations at night where they become dormant and may actually sleep.
 This aggregation around structure makes tautog easy to catch, even when biomass levels are low.
 The easy catchability and slow growth rate make tautog highly susceptible to overfishing and slow to rebuild.

 While tautog have been managed on a coastwide basis from Massachusetts through Virginia, tagging data suggest strong site fidelity across years with limited north-south movement and some seasonal inshore-offshore migrations.
 In the northern part of their range, adult tautog move from offshore wintering grounds in the spring to nearshore spawning and feeding areas, where they remain until late fall when the reverse migration occurs as water temperatures drop.
 Populations in the southern region may undergo shorter distance seasonal migrations, while in the southern-most part of the range they may not undergo seasonal migrations at all.